nephiw/family-photos/README.md

 ## Overview

-I am creating this site to share photos with my family.
-It is crazy 80's futuristic.
+I created this site to share photos with my family.
+I designed it to have a retro futuristic theme.
 It is built with Django and htmx, neither of which I am all that familiar with.
-I have been using Google's Antigravity app (/home/nephiw/Programs/Antigravity/) to build it.
-But I am thinking that I don't want to increase my storage bill just to get more access to the API.
+I am using opencode to help me create the site.

 ## Installation